-The U.S. Center for SafeSport (the Center) is committed to building a sport community where Participants can work and learn together in an atmosphere free of emotional, physical, and sexual misconduct.
+The U.S. Center for SafeSport (the Center) and USA Weightlifting are committed to building a sport community where Participants can work and learn together in an atmosphere free of emotional, physical, and sexual misconduct.
 Throughout this document the most commonly used terms are defined in the Terminology section in the back of this document.